acaylor/ajs-blog/content/posts/cadvisor-arm.md

 The existing official image for cadvisor does not have a image published for the arm cpu architecture.
 This is what is found in a Raspberry Pi CPU and in Apple's M series CPUs.

-The same source code can be used to bulid a compatible image and run it alongside other containers on an arm system.
+The same source code can be used to build a compatible image and run it alongside other containers on an arm system.
 The following code was found on a [github issue][3] for the cadvisor github repository.

 First prepare the container image with a Dockerfile: